Jevington – St Andrew

 2. (South nave, first window) Lowndes and Drury, 1954, designed by M G Thompson (www.stainedglassrecords.org retrieved on 11/3/2013).

 3. (South nave, second window) W J Leach, 1987 (signed).
-This consists of a single large figure and could date from forty or fifty years earlier.
+This consists of a single large figure and from its style could date from forty or fifty years earlier.

 4. (North aisle, first, second and third windows) R Barton Studios, 1980-2006 (ibid).
 Again, these are single figures but the drawing is more expressive.